kmccleary3301/stream-mdx/packages/markdown-v2-plugins/README.md

 If you need **custom syntax**, you generally need a **custom worker bundle** rather than “passing plugins as a prop”.

+## Addons

+- `@stream-mdx/mermaid` is an opt-in diagram renderer that plugs in at the component layer.

 ## Docs

 - Plugins & worker cookbook: `docs/STREAMING_MARKDOWN_PLUGINS_COOKBOOK.md`